 THR has identified a problem with a vendor (Siemens) extract that diverts some patient discharges to home as opposed to rehab.
 THR will communicate this issue and the plan to address this issue in writing to the THCIC Executive Director.

-Low census in June due to system issue additional claims will be added to 3Q2019 certification.
+Higher than normal census due to system issue in 2Q2019.